By Adam Ali, Senior Social Worker at Jami

 So while it’s clear that stigma is slowly reducing and more public male figures are speaking out about their own mental health issues, there remains a significant number of men who feel unable to speak to a friend or professional about potentially serious symptoms.

-This blog was originally published on The Jewish Chronicle, November 2019
+This blog was originally published on The Jewish Chronicle for International Men’s Day, November 2019

 Organisations that can help